cyberbotics/webots/docs/reference/contactproperties.md

 The formulas affecting the gain and pitch of these sounds were determined empirically to produce fairly realistic sounds.
 They are subject to improvements.

-- The `maxContactPoints` and `maxContactJoints` fields control the generation of contact joints during a collision.
+- The`maxContactJoints` field controls the generation of contact joints during a collision.
-If `maxContactPoints` is -1 (the default), all contact points will be detected.
-Otherwise at most `maxContactPoints` contact points will be detected and the rest will be ignored.
-Of the contact points detected, contact joints will only be created for, at most, the deepest `maxContactJoints`.
+Contact joints will only be created for, at most, the deepest `maxContactJoints` contact points.
 Changes to `maxContactJoints` may have a significant effect on performance because the computational complexity of the default ODE physics engine scales with the cube of the number of contact joints.